fsfrazao/KPWhale/README.md

 # KPWhale

-This project was implemented as a proof of concept to demonstrate the utility of deep neural network model to a bioacoustic lab.
+This project was implemented as a proof of concept to demonstrate the utility of deep neural networks models to a bioacoustic lab.
+Unfortunately, I'm not able to share the data, but the code is under GPLv3.

 They had a collection of 15,000 audio clips in the their server.
 Each clip was approximately 3 seconds long and contained the sound produced by either a Killer Whale or Pilot Whale (a "call").
 Each call was associated with one individual whale, which had and unique id.